“How would you growth hack my business?”

 Close the window and head over your event tracker tool by clicking the button below:

-Alright, it’s time to have a look at the 5 key metrics of your AARRR funnel you want to track.
+Alright, it’s time to have a look at the 5 key metrics of your growth hacking AARRR funnel you want to track.

 Let’s take an example to set up your activation phase by tracking the amount of users that create an account on your website.